Argent77/NotePad_PlusPlus_WeiDU/readme.txt

 You can choose between two methods how to install the syntax highlighters:

+Method 1: in your file manager (preferred)
+1. Open the file manager and enter the path "%AppData%\Notepad++\userDefineLangs" (without the quotes) into the address bar.
+The path should resolve to "C:\Users\<your username>\AppData\Roaming\Notepad++\userDefineLangs" (on Windows Vista or later).
+Alternatively, open Notepad++ and select menu Language > User Defined Language > Open User Defined Language folder...
+2. If the folder "userDefineLangs" doesn't exist yet, create it.
+3. Copy all desired highlighter XML files from the zip archive into the folder.
+4. Restart Notepad++ to make the changes visible.
+You should now see the new entries in the Language menu.

-Method 1: in Notepad++
+Method 2: in Notepad++ (deprecated)
 1. Select Language->Define your language... in your Notepad++ menu.
 2. (optional) If you already have an older version installed, you should remove it by selecting the appropriate language from the drop-down menu and click the "Remove" button to avoid duplicate entries.
 3. Click the "Import..." button and select the respective XML file.
 4. Repeat step 2 and 3 for all syntax highlighters you need.
 5. Restart Notepad++ to make the changes visible.
-You should now see the new entries in the Language menu.

-Method 2: in your file manager
-1. Open the file manager and enter the path "%AppData%\Notepad++\userDefineLangs" (without the quotes) into the address bar.
-The path should resolve to "C:\Users\<your username>\AppData\Roaming\Notepad++\userDefineLangs" (on Windows Vista or later).
-2. If the folder "userDefineLangs" doesn't exist yet, create it.
-3. Copy all desired highlighter XML files from the zip archive into the folder.
-4. Restart Notepad++ to make the changes visible.
 You should now see the new entries in the Language menu.

 Have fun!